JiweiSunedu/JiweiSunedu.github.io/_pages/about.md

 I am **Jiwei Sun (孙稷威)**, a PhD researcher in Faculty of Education at University of Macau.
 My research focuses on computational thinking (CT), collaborative learning, and science/STEM education in K–12 education.
 My main research work explored how to help students learning computational thinking skills in K-12 education.

+**Feel free to contact me by email if you have any feedback or questions about my study, or if you would like to collaborate.
+I will reply as soon as possible.
+Thank you.**

 ## Research Interests